 Gone are the days when we visited the family doctor for all our ailments.
 Parents now approach paediatricians if their children are sick.
 So, how do you know you've chosen the right one?

 By Ram Shankar

 A paediatrician is a doctor who specialises in treating the ailments of young children.
-He is also well versed in the overall management of the health of children.
-He can also advise you on aspects like the child’s growth and development milestones, any developmental delays, nutrition, and immunisation.
+He is well-versed in the overall management of the health of children.
+He can also advise you on your child’s growth and development milestones, any developmental delays, nutrition, and immunisation.
 Usually, paediatricians have an MBBS degree with a specialisation in paediatrics leading to an MD.
 A few of them obtain a DNB certification after MBBS.
 Both these degrees are valid qualifications for practising paediatrics in India.

-Any doctor who had obtained a DNB or MD in paediatrics can become a paediatrician.
+Any doctor who has obtained a DNB or an MD in paediatrics can become a paediatrician.
 But the qualities mentioned above define a great paediatrician.

 Visits to a doctor may sometimes be inevitable.
 And, most children are terrified of the idea.
 So, how do you make these visits less scary for your child?

 As parents, raising patriotic citizens is a duty you owe the country.
 Here are a few effective wa...